Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03_BonusLab_Create_canvas_app_Copilot.md

 - Use Copilot to modify the supporting table structure

-## Exercise 1: Use Copilot to build a college visits application.
+## Exercise 1: Use Copilot to build a college visits application

 In this exercise, you will create a canvas app by connecting to an Campus visits table.